How many people attend your camp?

 What if I don’t feel like doing anything one day?

-If you just feel like relaxing in your cabin, the outdoors or driving into a nearby town instead of participating in any of the activities, that’s totally up to you!
-You know you best!
+If you just feel like relaxing in your cabin, exploring the outdoors, or driving into a nearby town instead of participating in any of the activities, that’s totally up to you.
+It's your week.

 I want to do more things at camp than I have the time or energy to do.
-How do I feel OK about that?
+How do I feel okay about that?

-Realize that new learning takes a lot of energy and concentration and that we are all innately different people mentally and physically, so since you know you best, do what works right for you.
+Realize that new learning takes a lot of energy and concentration and that we are all innately different people mentally and physically.
+We encourage you to find a way to make your week nourishing rather than depleting.
 Our community is filled with campers from many walks of life, but there may be one universal amongst us: the need for some downtime.

 What can I do before I arrive to have a really successful camp week?